Last updated on November 16, 2019 at 12:36

 The degree of antagonism shows how much the drug-response curve shifts to the right when the antagonist is applied.
 Degree of antagonism is denoted by the constant r, called the concentration ratio.
 This becomes important soon.

 Reversible competitive antagonism is surmountable.
-It means that despite what we saw in the previous paragraph, the agonist may still reach the full effect (100%) after the antagonist is applied, but a bigger dose is needed.
+It means that despite what we saw in the previous paragraph, the agonist may still reach the full effect (100%) after the antagonist is applied, as long as a large enough dose of agonist is applied.

 This equation shows that the degree of antagonism (the concentration ratio, r) depends on the concentration of the antagonist and its affinity to the receptor.
 We invent a new parameter and call it pA2. pA2 is calculated like this: